QubesOS/qubes-core-admin/doc/manpages/qvm-clone.rst

 .. option:: -P POOL

     Pool to use for the new domain.
-All volumes besides snapshots volumes are imported in to the specified POOL. ~HIS IS WHAT YOU WANT TO USE NORMALLY.
+All volumes besides snapshots volumes are imported in to the specified POOL.
+THIS IS WHAT YOU WANT TO USE NORMALLY.

 .. option:: --pool=POOL:VOLUME, -p POOL:VOLUME